 - There are too many people holding large white blank cards.
 (Have you ever seen anyone holding a sign at work?)

 - All newspapers are folded to the financial page.
-(More people read news than financials.)
+(Not all people are fascinated by stock market fluctuations.)

-- All adults over 70-years-old spend their days attending picnics.
+- All adults over 70-years-old spend their days attending picnics and smooching.
 (I can’t wait!)

 Get The eLearning Coach delivered to your Inbox once a month, with articles, tips and resources.
 Sign up below.
 You’ll get an email with a link.
 Open the email and click the link to confirm your sign up.
 Your email address will never be shared.